redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/configure.md

  ![](https://lh4.googleusercontent.com/xQc7AudiblHnV7vKVFv0_055wfoeODtDltSS1_C6yV_ppF3rmfN_B78dw-Lo-OvN2ey5aE20UkuxnqYPgtmwQ0pqDdXuHqZZ4yI1rV0_E8PaFeLJHBuTR2FngYQwtutxRzpOSrEe)

--   Use a web browser on your computer to access the Ansible Tower GUI via the link found in the Environment above.
+-   Use a web browser on your computer to access the Satellite GUI via the link found in the Environment above.
 And use the following username and password to login: *admin / <password_set_in_deploy_vars>*

 -   Once you have logged in you will see a dashboard.